 Although not all businesses are obligated legally to carry out KYC checks, knowing more about customers can help mitigate risks and keep out unwanted business relationships.
 Also, when an organisation demonstrates KYC compliance, it helps to build trust.

 At Sonovate, we recommend that our customers in recruitment, consultancies and labour marketplaces apply their own customer due diligence processes when working with clients, umbrella agencies and candidates.
-With the rise in fraud across sectors, the use of forged documents, edited images, or even misleading information is becoming commonplace in recruitment.
+With the rise in fraud across all sectors, the use of forged documents, edited images, or even misleading information is becoming common place in recruitment.

-Whereas KYC checks must be carried out when onboarding a new customer, it is also advised to repeat these checks at regular intervals.
+Although KYC checks must be carried out when onboarding a new customer, regulations state these checks should also be repeated at regular intervals to monitor changes in data and circumstance.
 To ensure KYC Compliance, a monitoring system and internal controls need to be implemented so that any money laundering threats can be flagged as and when it happens.
 Having the right approach for your KYC across your business can help you avoid the risk of being fined, facing criminal prosecution or incurring reputational damage.

 In Summary: why are KYC regulations an essential part of any financial process?

-- KYC process helps to protect a financial organisation or a bank from money laundering and flags suspicious activities that point toward questionable sources of money, undervalued corporations or even illegal trade.
+- KYC processes help to protect financial organisations from money laundering and flags suspicious activity that point towards questionable sources of money, undervalued corporations or even illegal trade.

-- Establishing customer identity is another important use case of KYC.
+- Establishing customer identity is an essential part of KYC.

-- The KYC process helps prevents financial fraud, such as using fake or stolen IDs to apply for a loan and receiving funding with fraudulent accounts.
+- The KYC process helps prevent financial fraud, such as identifying the use of fake or stolen IDs to apply for a loan, and receiving funding using fraudulent accounts.

 - Understanding the nature of customer activities is also crucial for KYC checks.
-This monitors transactions to analyse customer activities and ensure that a person or an organisation’s funding sources are legitimate.
+This monitors transactions to analyse customer activity and ensures that a person or an organisation’s funding sources are legitimate.